 When upgrading from 7.0 to 7.1, many of your DXP 7 themes should continue working.
 You may wish to run the theme upgrade tools.
-You can find more details at in the Liferay Customer Portal.

-Since DXP 7.1 upgrades to Bootstrap 4, there are CSS style deprecations and removals that need to be executed.
+Since DXP 7.1 upgrades to Bootstrap 4 (we use Bootstrap 4.4.1 in Liferay 7.4), there are CSS style deprecations and removals that need to be executed.
 A guide to upgrading your theme from 6.2, 7.0, and 7.1 to 7.2 can be found here.
 The final change to themes is the removal of Velocity templates.
 Velocity templates were deprecated in DXP 7.0 in favor of Freemarker templates.
-If your DXP 7.0 project continued to use Velocity, you must convert them to Freemarker.
+If your DXP 7.0 project uses Velocity, you must convert them to Freemarker.